archmangler/aks-ingress/HACKS-AND-WORKAROUNDS.md

 * Even worse, without TLS:

 ```
+apiVersion: networking.k8s.io/v1
+kind: Ingress
+metadata:
+  name: my-app-ingress
+  namespace: siren  # The namespace where the Ingress will reside
 spec:
   rules:
   - host: "192.168.1.100"  # Replace with the public IP address of the Ingress Controller